 The radiographer fills an important role in the diagnosis and treatment of disease by assisting radiologists and producing images that visualize and record human anatomy.

 Radiologists are physicians who specialize in the use of x-rays to diagnosis and treat disease and traumatic injury.
-Radiographers perform x-ray examinations of the skeletal, respiratory, circulatory, nervous, and digestive systems, using their knowledge of patient care, biological effects of radiation, radiation protection, anatomy, physiology, physics, positioning, and radiographic technique.
-While performing radiographic procedures, they assess and care for patients, interact with physicians and other health professionals, and communicate with patients, families, and the general public.
-A radiographer should possess such personal attributes as compassion, competence, and concern for meeting the specific needs of the patient.
-See http://asrt.org, http://www.jrcert.org/ and www.arrt.org for further information.
+Radiographers perform x-ray examinations of the skeletal, respiratory, circulatory, nervous and digestive systems--- using their knowledge of patient care, biological effects of radiation, radiation protection, anatomy, physiology, physics, positioning and radiographic technique.
+While performing radiographic procedures, they assess and care for patients, interact with physicians and other health professionals and communicate with patients, families and the general public.
+A radiographer should possess such personal attributes as compassion, competence and concern for meeting the specific needs of the patient.
+For more information, visit ASRT.org, JRCERT.org and ARRT.org.

 Established in 1951, the 24-month Radiologic Technology program has a long tradition of excellence in technical medical education in Jacksonville.
 The comprehensive 24-month program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 The program has academic and clinical practice components, and requires attendance 40 hours per week, primarily during the day, Monday through Friday.